node-prism/arc/README.md

 ### Sorting

-See [sort.test.ts](tests/specs/options/sort.test.ts) for more examples.
+See the [sort tests](tests/specs/options/sort.test.ts) for more examples.

 ```typescript
 // [